Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 }
 ```

 This creates a footer and a header with a link to your blog's homepage.
-The `children` prop allows you to wrap whatever content is added into the `Layout` component in the header and footer.
+The `children` prop allows you to embed whatever content is added into the `Layout` component between the header and footer.

 After creating the `Layout` component, replace the contents of the `squidex-blog/styles/globals.css` file with the following: